fcasola/Clustering-Algorithms/README.md

     n_clusters: int, optional
         Number of clusters that have to be identified in the dataset.
-        If not provided explicitly, a routine will automatically infer it from data.
+        If not provided explicitly, a routine will automatically run the algorithm from 1 up to 10 clusters, in order to be later on able to produce an Elbow-type plot.

     max_iter: int, optional, default=100
         Maximum number of iterations of the fundamental KKM routine.